CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/02-python-refresher-advanced.md

 ### Writing and Running Scripts

-Open your `is310-coding-assignments` folder in VS Code, and create a new folder `python-refresher`.
+Open your `is310-coding-assignments` folder in VS Code, and create a new folder `python-scripting`.
 This is where we will store all our scripts for this lesson.
-Inside the `python-refresher` folder, create a new file called `first_script.py`.
+Inside the `python-scripting` folder, create a new file called `first_script.py`.
 You can do this in the terminal by typing:

 For Mac: